csswizardry/csswizardry.github.com/_posts/2024-12-04-licensing-code-on-css-wizardry.md

 {% include cross-sell.html %}

 However, I feel it’s time to provide more structure and clarity.
-From now on, everything shared on `csswizardry.com`—unless stated otherwise—is covered by the MIT License.
+From now on, everything shared on `csswizardry.com` — unless stated otherwise — is covered by the MIT License.

 This move isn’t about restricting or limiting usage.
 Instead, it formalises my